avras/halo2lg-experiments/README.md

 The modules `fibonacci` and `is_zero_example` are from the `halo2-examples` repo with minor changes (file renaming and reorganization).

 The other modules are my experiments with the Halo2 API.
-For example, the `fibonacci_squares` module is a minor tweak of the `fibonacci` module.
+The `fibonacci_squares` module is a minor tweak of the `fibonacci` module.
+The `collatz` module is inspired by the Collatz sequence example described [here](https://medium.com/starkware/arithmetization-i-15c046390862).

 ## Modules
 - `fibonacci`